xgirma/protractor-cucumber-demo/README.md

 ## 1. Configuration
 The settings for a Protractor test is defined using a configuration file, `config/config.js`.
 The complete configuration options of Protractor for [AngularJS](https://angularjs.org/) is [here](https://github.com/angular/protractor/blob/fv1.3.0/docs/referenceConf.js) and for [Angular](https://angular.io/) 2 is [here](https://github.com/angular/protractor/blob/master/lib/config.ts).
-Here, we will only focus on three options, that are required for the integration.
+In this demo, we will only focus on three options, that are required for the integration.

 #### specs
 The `Specs` option defines *spec patterns* relative to the location of the configuration script.
 Here, we define .feature files consists of features, for example `/features/home.feature`.